creocoder/yii2-flysystem/README.md

 This extension provides [Flysystem](http://flysystem.thephpleague.com/) integration for the Yii framework.

-*This extension is under heavy development and not yet ready for production use...*

 ## Installation

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).